 The reason that you should be checked out by a medical professional immediately is that spinal injuries can have severe symptoms.
 A thoracic (chest) or lumbar (lower back) injury can cause numbness, weakness, or paralysis in your legs and torso, and can negatively impact or completely disable your sexual function or bladder and bowel control.
 Cervical (neck) damage can inhibit your ability to breath or move your arms.

 As you can imagine, any of these symptoms can gravely affect your ability to work, complete everyday tasks, and enjoy your life.
 Additionally, you may require constant care if your injury leaves you paralyzed or otherwise permanently disabled.
-If your spinal cord injury has been caused by an accident that was someone else’s fault, you should not hesitate to call us at 888-242-HURT (4878) for a free, immediate consultation.
+If your spinal cord injury has been caused by an accident that was someone else’s fault, you should not hesitate to call us at 888-242-HURT (4878) for a free, immediate consultation with our spinal injury lawyer.

 To protect you from Coronavirus, we are now offering a quick easy REMOTE intake process.
 Learn More.